simbun/up206a-sim/README.md

 - Map of financial insitutions such as banks and bank-owned atms
 - Map of CRA bank ratings in area and prevalence of check-cashing stores
 - Map of big development projects in LA and rent trends
-- Map of museums and rent trends
+- Map of income levels and nonprofit organizations
 ## Objective for the class
 My objectives are to learn the basics of coding and become better at geoprocessing and spatial analysis!
 By the end of this class I want to be able to create a map that tells a succinct story.
 I would like to become somewhat proficient in Python.